vraravam/natsumi-browser/README.md

 - `natsumi.theme.max-custom-colors` (integer): The maximum number of custom colors you can choose.
 Minimum and default is 6.
 - `natsumi.theme.disable-translucency` (boolean): Disables the translucency effect.
+- `natsumi.theme.use-legacy-translucency` (boolean): Uses legacy translucency on macOS or Windows.
 - `natsumi.theme.gray-out-when-inactive` (boolean): Grays out the browser when inactive.
-- `natsumi.theme.single-toolbar` (boolean): Enables Single Toolbar layout. **Natsumi Append required.**
+- `natsumi.theme.single-toolbar` (boolean): Enables Single Toolbar layout.
-- `natsumi.theme.single-toolbar-show-menu-button`: Shows the menu button instead of the extensions button in the Single Toolbar layout. **Natsumi Append required.**
+- `natsumi.theme.single-toolbar-show-menu-button` (boolean): Shows the menu button when in Single Toolbar.
+- `natsumi.theme.single-toolbar-hide-extensions-button` (boolean): Hides the extensions button when in Single Toolbar.
+- `natsumi.theme.show-bookmarks-on-hover` (boolean): Shows the bookmarks bar on hover when in Single Toolbar.
+- `natsumi.theme.customizable-single-toolbar` (boolean): Moves toolbar buttons to the overflow menu when in Single Toolbar.
+- `natsumi.theme.force-customizable-single-toolbar` (boolean): Force shows the overflow button if it doesn't show for some reason.
+- `natsumi.theme.compact-marginless` (boolean): Removes the frame around the website content when in compact mode.
+- `natsumi.theme.compact-on-new-window` (boolean): Enables Compact Mode by default for new windows.
+- `natsumi.theme.compact-style` (string): Sets the Compact Mode style.
+  - `default` (Hide both): Hides both the toolbar and sidebar.
+  - `toolbar` (Hide toolbar): Hides only the toolbar.
+  - `sidebar` (Hide sidebar): Hides only the sidebar.
-- `natsumi.theme.force-window-controls-to-left`: Forces window controls to the sidebar rather than the bookmarks bar.
+- `natsumi.theme.force-window-controls-to-left` (boolean): Forces window controls to the sidebar rather than the bookmarks bar.
+- `natsumi.theme.classic-preferences` (boolean): Disables Natsumi's preference page theming.
+- `natsumi.theme.floorp-hide-preferences-warnings` (boolean): Hides Floorp Hub warnings on the preferences page. **Floorp exclusive.**
+- `natsumi.theme.icons` (string): Sets the icon pack used in Natsumi.
+  - `default` (Firefox default): Default Firefox icons.
+  - `lucide`: Lucide icons.
+  - `fluent`: Fluent UI Icons.
+- `natsumi.theme.icons-alt-back-forward` (boolean): Uses alternative back/forward icons.
+- `natsumi.theme.ignore-css-issues`: Ignores CSS issues and prevents the CSS warning from showing up.

 ### 🗂️ Tabs & Sidebar
 - `natsumi.tabs.use-custom-type` (boolean): Enables custom tab types.
 Blade is used when this is disabled.
-- `natsumi.tabs.type` (string): Sets a custom tab type.
+- `natsumi.tabs.type` (string): Sets a custom tab type. `natsumi.tabs.use-custom-type`
+  - `default` (Blade): A modern and sleek, yet dynamic tab design.
+  - `origin`: A box-like design inspired by Natsumi v1.
+  - `curve`: A curve-like design inspired by Natsumi v2.
+  - `fusion`: A Lepton-like design that 'combines' tab and web content.
   - `material`: A material-like design inspired by Zen Browser's alpha UI.
+  - `hexagonal`: A tab design inspired by Floorp's hexagonal branding.
+  - `classic`: Just the standard Firefox look.
+- `natsumi.tabs.blade-legacy-color` (boolean): Uses the legacy Blade tab highlight color like in v5 and older.
+- `natsumi.tabs.fusion-highlight` (boolean): Adds a Photon (Firefox Quantum)-like highlight to the active tab for Fusion tab design.
+- `natsumi.tabs.material-alt-design` (boolean): Uses an alternative design for Material tab design, similar to the toolbar buttons design in Natsumi.
+- `natsumi.tabs.new-tab-on-top` (boolean): Moves the new tab button to the top of the tabs list.
+- `natsumi.tabs.replace-new-tab` (boolean): Removes the New Tab entirely and opens the URL bar instead.
+- `natsumi.tabs.workspace-specific-pins` (boolean): Makes pinned tabs specific to each workspace. **Floorp exclusive.**
+- `natsumi.sidebar.hide-clear-tabs` (boolean): Disables the clear unpinned tabs button.
+- `natsumi.sidebar.clear-keep-selected` (boolean): Keeps selected tabs when clearing unpinned tabs.
+- `natsumi.sidebar.clear-merge-with-workspaces` (boolean): Merges the clear unpinned tabs button with the Workspace indicator. **Floorp exclusive.**
+- `natsumi.sidebar.clear-open-newtab` (boolean): Opens a new tab after clearing unpinned tabs.
+- `natsumi.sidebar.disable-clickable-workspace-icons` (boolean): Disables clickable workspace icons when the workspaces toolbar button is set to display as an icons strip. **Floorp exclusive.**
+- `natsumi.sidebar.floorp-floating-panel`: Floats the Panel Sidebar similar to Compact Mode. **Floorp exclusive.**
 - `natsumi.sidebar.hide-sidebar-controls` (boolean): Hides sidebar controls.
-- `natsumi.sidebar.use-floorp-statusbar-in-sidebar` (boolean): Uses Floorp's Status Bar as a toolbar for the sidebar when the Status Bar is "hidden". **Floorp exclusive, Natsumi Append required.**
+- `natsumi.sidebar.use-statusbar-in-sidebar` (boolean): Uses Floorp or Waterfox's Status Bar as a toolbar for the sidebar when the Status Bar is "hidden". **Floorp and Waterfox exclusive.**
-- `natsumi.sidebar.hide-workspace-indicator` (boolean): Hides the Floorp Workspace indicator added by Natsumi Append. **Floorp exclusive.**
+- `natsumi.sidebar.hide-workspace-indicator` (boolean): Hides the Floorp Workspace indicator added by Natsumi. **Floorp exclusive.**
+- `natsumi.sidebar.legacy-workspace-indicator` (boolean): Uses the legacy Workspace indicator.
+Use this if the indicator is misbehaving. **Floorp exclusive.**
+- `natsumi.sidebar.workspaces-as-icons` (boolean): Displays the Floorp Workspaces toolbar button as an icons strip. **Floorp exclusive.**

 ### ⌨️ URL bar
 - `natsumi.urlbar.disabled` (boolean): Disables URL bar tweaks.
 - `natsumi.urlbar.do-not-float` (boolean): Disables the floating URL bar.
 - `natsumi.urlbar.always-expanded` (boolean): Disables the compact URL bar when inactive.
+- `natsumi.urlbar.single-toolbar-display-actions` (boolean): Displays URL bar actions when in Single Toolbar.

 ### 🔎 Findbar
 - `natsumi.findbar.disabled` (boolean): Disables Natsumi Findbar and reverts the findbar style back.